About the Scott Institute

 Using Carnegie Mellon’s expertise in integrated systems, problem-solving, and an understanding of the intersection of energy and public policy, the work of the institute concentrates on energy efficiencies and reliability, as well as smart operations, materials and processes.

 The institute’s director is Jay Whitacre, Professor of Materials Science and Engineering & Engineering and Public Policy.
 Andrew J. Gellman, Lord Professor, serves as co-director.
-Anna J. Siefken is the Executive Director, Deborah Stine is the Associate Director for Policy Outreach, and Reed McManigle is Senior Manager of Business Development & Licensing and the Mentor in Residence at the Center for Technology Transfer and Enterprise Creation.
+Anna J. Siefken is the Executive Director and Reed McManigle is Senior Manager of Business Development & Licensing and the Mentor in Residence at the Center for Technology Transfer and Enterprise Creation.
 Joseph S. Hezir joined the Scott Institute in 2017 as its Professor of the Practice.

 An Introduction to the Scott Institute for Energy Innovation